Food Allergies: When Your Body Attacks Itself

 The article explains that a lone-star tick bite contains a sugar, alpha-gal, which is released into the body along with the tick *venom*.
 When the body fights off this tick bite, it mistakenly learns that alpha-gal sugar in the tick bite is also a threat.
 The next time that person eats red meat, which contains alpha-gal sugar, the body attacks like it’s been bitten by a tick again.

 Another way to think about it is like this: Imagine for a moment that a little boy is taught that sharks are in water and sharks can hurt you.
-The next time that little is brought to a lake, he would refuse to go in because he mistakenly *knows* there will be sharks - even though we all know sharks do not live in lakes.
+The next time that little boy is brought to a lake, he might refuse to go in because he mistakenly *knows* there will be sharks - even though we all know sharks do not live in lakes.